liturner/OpenDLA/README.md

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

+OpenDLA aims to enable easier generation, and potentially research into, Diffusion Limited Aggregation Images.
+Built to be extendable, the application exposes the control of the simulation through a Python 3.7 scriptable interface.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process